 - After being fired at work, Tom drives across town later that afternoon and kills his boss.

 - Mike buys “cop killer” teflon-coated bullets.
 While sitting in his car, he is approached by a stranger.
 He panics and kills the stranger with the armor-piercing round.

-A conviction for first-degree murder carries a sentence of up to 25 years in state prison.
+A conviction for first-degree murder in California carries a sentence of up to 25 years in state prison.
 If the murder is judged to be a hate crime — a crime based on the victim’s religion, race, gender, disability or sexual orientation — the defendant can face life in prison without parole.
 This means the person has to spend the rest of their life in prison, without the chance of release.